hemendrarajawat/hemendrarajawat.in/content/blog/machine-learning-landscape.md

 Machine learning is the science (and art) of programming computers so they can learn from data.

 More general definition:
-> [Machine learning is the] field of study that gives that ability to learn without being explicity programmed.
+> [Machine learning is the] field of study that gives computers the ability to learn without being explicitly programmed.
 >
 > -- <cite>Arthur Samuel, 1959</cite>